Student dies in Spokane school shooting

-(CNN)One student was killed in a shooting at Freeman High School in Spokane, Washington, Fire Chief Brian Schaeffer said at a news conference.
+(CNN)One student was killed in a shooting at Freeman High School near Spokane, Washington, Fire Chief Brian Schaeffer said at a news conference.

 Three other juveniles are in stable condition at a hospital.